 - To prevent future problems

 Importance of Leisure & Recreation for Health

 You may not be able to fully participate in the activities you love due to foot and ankle complications.
 Nothing is more painful than wanting to enjoy such activities fully knowing you can’t due to pain or discomfort you are experiencing in your foot or ankle.
-This is where surgery can help, surgery that can bring your well-being and body function back to its normally functioning state.
+This is where surgery can help, a surgery that can bring your well-being and body function back to its normal functioning state.

 It is highly recommended to consult with a medical professional who specializes in foot and ankle surgery prior to getting any surgery done, this way you can be sure of the benefits and risks.
 Improving the quality of your life should be the goal, people who make their well-being a priority are likely to have more positive health outcomes than those that don’t take any actions to improve their health.

 Some foot and ankle problems can’t be helped by conservative means, this may indicate that such complications may require surgery.
 Your podiatrist can determine when surgical intervention may be helpful.
 Often when pain or deformity persists, surgery may be appropriate to alleviate discomfort or to restore the function of your foot or ankle.

 Types of Foot Surgery

 Bunion Surgery: There are many different types of bunion surgery depending on the severity of the bunion and the joint involvement.
 Your podiatrist can explain the bunion procedure that is most appropriate for your bunion.
 Depending on the surgical procedure, the recovery time can be very different, particularly if you need to be on crutches after the surgery or in a cast.

 Fusions: Fusions are usually performed to treat arthritic or painful conditions of the foot and ankle.
 A fusion involves removing all cartilage from a joint and then joining two or more bones together so that they do not move.
 Fusions can be done with screws, plates, or pins, or a combination of these.